-The 2-year-old son of El Prado broke his maiden by more than four lengths on July 20 and then took an allowance sprint with a nice off-the-pace move on Aug.
+The 2-year-old son of El Prado broke his maiden by more than four lengths July 20 and then took an allowance sprint with a nice off-the-pace move Aug.
 17.

 "He's thriving right now," Gambolati said.
 "He loves to train hard.
 He's doing everything I ask of him right now."

 Buffalo Man, out of the Saratoga Six mare Perfect Six, is an Ontario-bred.
-Gambolati bought him for $190,000 out of the Adena Springs North 2-year-old sale this spring.
+Gambolati bought him for $190,000 out of the Adena Springs Sale of 2-Year-Olds.